Distances are calculated in a straight line and may not reflect actual travel distance.

 Midsummer House sits within the village of Kintbury, being in a conservation area and Area of Outstanding Natural Beauty.
 The village has a good range of facilities including post office/store, butchers, church, school and several pubs.
 Kintbury sits on the beautiful Kennet and Avon Canal and has a train station on the outskirts of the village, with trains to London Paddington taking approximately 1 hour.
 The location enjoys beautiful surrounding countryside offering a wealth of footpaths and bridleways.
 The historic market town of Hungerford lies 4 miles to the west and provides a wide range of shops and services.
 The larger centre of Newbury is 7 miles to the east and has a train line to London Paddington.
 The M4 is to the north and can be accessed at junction 13 or 14.
 There is a good range of state and private schooling in the area, including St Gabriels, Cheam and Marlborough College.

-Midsummer House is accessed from Inkpen Road via a lane which opens into a sweeping driveway with parking for several cars as well as a double garage.
+Midsummer House is accessed from Inkpen Road via a shared lane and driveway with parking for several cars as well as a double garage.
 There is a storage room over the garage which could be utilised either as a home office or could potentially be developed into ancillary accommodation (subject to the necessary consents).
 The rear garden is an excellent size with a mixture of patio space, superb lawns and flower beds, completed by its own 1.5 acre (approximately) arboretum meadow.

 Mains electricity, water and drainage.
 A high temperature air sourced heat pump services all heating and hot water.